 - Make friends.
 Learn people's names and those of their children.
 Ask them about their daily life, school, family.
 Don't be afraid to talk about politics, or ask about religion.
 You'll be amazed at how much we all have in common!

 - Be open to receive!
 If you're searching for a more authentic connection and meaningful experience, be open and authentic yourself!
 Anyone can have a deeper travel connection no matter how much time or money you have, simply by opening yourself up to it!

 3. Remember, If It's There, it's Authentic, and it's OK!

 We travel to see how the rest of the world lives, eats, and thinks, right?
 It may not always be the exotic adventure you're looking for.
 Sometimes what you'll experience in your travels is so familiar, it may be disappointing to find that in many ways, people in the rest of the world are just like us.
 The locals may indeed recommend their favorite restaurant to you, and it may turn out to be McDonalds.
 But the cool thing is, it's their McDonald's - which I guarantee will have some subtle differences than what you're used to!
 It's all part of the travel experience....it's no less authentic because you're experiencing it there.

-When it comes to travel, authenticity means different things to different people.
-It's subjective.
-It can help make your travel experiences more rewarding, or leave you scratching your head.
-The important thing is to travel...to experience the foreign, the unfamiliar, the unusual - even if it's "the usual" in a foreign place.
+The same is true about the issue of authenticity.
+While I do believe it can help make your travel experiences more rewarding, the important thing is to travel...to experience the foreign, the unfamiliar, the unusual - even if it's "the usual" in a foreign place.
 Is the experience genuine?
 Is it truly authentic or truly recreated for your enjoyment?
 In the end, we all have our own ideas and expectations.
 Don't let the issue of authenticity intimidate or deter you from going and finding out for yourself what feels right to you!

 I'd love to hear your thoughts about "authentic" travel.
 Are we too hung up on this, or headed in the right direction?
 Leave me a comment below.